 - You are recommended to use a memory card that has been formatted in your camera to shoot movies (p.
-26).
-The memory card supplied with the camera may be used without further formatting. - Be careful of the following while recording. - Do not touch the microphone (Basic Guide p.
-1). - Do not press any buttons other than the shutter button.
+30).
+The memory card supplied with the camera may be used without further formatting. - Be careful of the following while recording. - Do not touch the microphone. - Do not press any buttons other than the shutter button.
 The sound that buttons make will be recorded in the movie. - The camera will automatically adjust the exposure and white balance to suit the shooting conditions during recording.
-Please note, however, that the sounds made by the camera automatically adjusting the exposure may also be recorded. - The focus and optical zoom settings remain fixed for subsequent frames at the values selected for the first frame. - Do not point the camera at the sun when shooting.
+Please note, however, that the sounds made by the camera automatically adjusting the exposure may also be recorded. - The focus and optical zoom settings remain fixed for subsequent frames at the values selected for the first frame.